Capital gains tax on home sales: what you need to know

 Capital gains tax is one of the most overlooked expenses you’ll need to pay on a real estate transaction.
-Want to avoid getting blindsided by taxes when you sell a house?
-Then read up on capital gains tax so you know what to expect.
+Read on to learn how you can prepare when it's time to sell your home.

 What is capital gains tax?